 Although there are some universal requirements, each chapter has its own criteria for selection.
 And depending on your current class or grade, as well as your school’s organization, you will either be eligible for Junior Beta (Division I or Division II) or Senior Beta.
 The Junior Division I includes grades 4-5 and Division II of Junior Beta includes grades 6-8.
 Senior Beta is comprised of grades 9-12.
 Regardless, members only pay a $15 fee per division.
 If you’re interested in joining Beta today, visit our interactive map to find your local chapter.

 Beta is a whole lot more than a line on your transcript or wearing a lapel pin.
 Beta helps shape its members’ futures.
 Whether attending a state convention, our national convention or participating in local service projects, you’ll not only learn valuable life lessons, but you’ll make lifelong friends in the process.
-Plus, our senior members have the chance to apply for over $300,000 in scholarships.
+Plus, our 12th grade members have the chance to apply for over $300,000 in scholarships.
 Ready to brighten your future?